-Theme: Barrier Beach Formation--Sandy Hook's landforms and landscapes are continually changing because of environmental forces.
+Theme: Barrier Beach Formation - Sandy Hook's landforms and landscapes are continually changing because of environmental forces.

 Noticeable physical changes in many landforms occur only after hundreds or even thousands of years.
 But at Sandy Hook noticeable physical changes can occur in a matter of hours.
 This landform provides the most visible evidence of the dynamics of an energy system.
 Both the shape (landform) and the characteristics of the landscape (dune system) are constantly being altered by the wind and water.
 This push-pull tug-of-war has changed the classification of the landscape from island to peninsula several times.
 The accretion and erosion processes have created a series of leapfrogging hook formations that are responsible for its growth pattern as well as its name.

 The resource for interpretation of this theme is the entire hook and its changes over time.
 A brief audiovisual program, using satellite photographs and animation, will convey the large-scale aspect of the story.
 On-site interpretation through wayside exhibits, publications, and personal services will be provided on existing and future nature trails and at dune crossings.

-Theme: Ecosystems, Habitats, and Communities--Sandy Hook illustrates the interrelationship between human and nonhuman communities and their environment.
+Theme: Ecosystems, Habitats, and Communities - Sandy Hook illustrates the interrelationship between human and nonhuman communities and their environment.

 Vegetation stabilizes the shifting sand of a barrier island, making succession toward more varied and complex communities possible.
 At the same time, habitats for wildlife are created.
 Thus, the landscape is slowly transformed by the interaction of ecosystems.
 Humans similarly adapt to environments and change them to suit their needs.
-Fort Hancock was an adaptation to the opportunities and limitations of the It was a planned, seemingly self-contained community with a time. distinct purpose.
+Fort Hancock was an adaptation to the opportunities and limitations of the time.
+It was a planned, seemingly self-contained community with a distinct purpose.
 Fort Hancock derived its importance and support from without; consequently, the human community made relatively little demand on the immediate environment.
 The effect was preservation, in large measure, of natural environments that would otherwise have been altered more drastically.
 The holly forest is the most obvious manifestation of this survival, but the marine environment is the most important legacy, now and in the future.

 Sandy Hook has recently become host to a human community whose concern is different from that of the army.
 Emphasis has shifted from maintenance of national sovereignty to survival of the oceans on which all nations depend.
 Scientific organizations conduct research on the impact of human activities on the marine environment, and environmental education programs stimulate an awareness in those who will inherit the problems.
 Organizations that have conducted research and educational activities on Sandy Hook are

-National Oceanic and Atmospheric Administration New Jersey Marine Sciences Consortium Brookdale Community College American Littoral Society U.S. Coast Guard Marine Academy of Science and Technology will take place at each organization's headquarters.
-This could range from a wayside exhibit outside the facility, to exhibits inside, to conducted tours.
-An aquarium would be a valuable interpretive tool and constitute a year-round attraction.

-The National Oceanic and Atmospheric Administration, in conjunction with other organizations with facilities at Sandy Hook, has performed historically important research in pinpointing the sources and effects of pollution of the New York Bight.
+National Oceanic and Atmospheric Administration New Jersey Marine Sciences Consortium Brookdale Community College American Littoral Society U.S. Coast Guard Marine Academy of Science and Technology The National Oceanic and Atmospheric Administration, in conjunction with other organizations with facilities at Sandy Hook, has performed historically important research in pinpointing the sources and effects of pollution of the New York Bight.